Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_transfer.md

 // for the built-in transfer api var transferOptionalResult = await apizrOptionalMediator.SendDownloadOptionalQuery(
     new FileInfo("YOUR_FILE_FULL_NAME_HERE"));

+// OR for the built-in transfer api with custom param type var transferResult = await apizrMediator.SendDownloadWithOptionalQuery<MyDownloadParamType>(
+    new FileInfo("YOUR_FILE_FULL_NAME_HERE"), myDownloadParams);

 // OR for a custom transfer api var transferOptionalResult = await apizrOptionalMediator.SendDownloadOptionalQuery<ITransferSampleApi>(